 A recording of the conversation between Richard Hickox and Stephen Connock on 22 November 2008 for inclusion in the publication Let Beauty Awake (Elgar Edition 2010).

 The first recording of Vaughan Williams’s previously unpublished choral work The Garden of Proserpine with the Joyful Company of Singers and the Bournemouth Symphony Orchestra conducted by Paul Daniel issued in 2011 by Albion Records.

-The first recording of Vaughan Williams’s Fantasia for Piano and Orchestra of 1902 with Mark Bebbington and the Ulster Orchestra conducted by George Vass issued by SOMM Records in 2011.
+The first recording of Vaughan Williams’s Fantasia for Piano and Orchestra of 1902 with Mark Bebbington and the Ulster Orchestra conducted by George Vass issued in 2011 by SOMM Records.

-A recording by David Pike of Songs of Travel and other songs (in preparation).
+A recording by David Pike of Songs of Travel and other songs issued in 2012 by Signum Records.

 The first recording of Vaughan Williams’s Bucolic Suite, Serenade in A Major (1898) and the Suite arranged by Roy Douglas from Folk Songs of the Four Seasons together with Dark Pastoral for cello and orchestra written by David Matthews based on sketches for the slow movement of the unfinished cello concerto by Vaughan Williams with Guy Johnston and the Royal Scottish National Orchestra conducted by Martin Yates issued in 2012 by Dutton Epoch.